Lorettawrites…

 Order from Amazon.com

-Kidney failure.
-Nick Hampton is 10, he can’t go to school, can’t hang out with his friends.
-Then there are lies by the medical vultures that could cost Nick his life.
-Would his doctor dare to put his patient in such jeopardy?
+A dreaded diagnosis: kidney failure.
+Nick Hampton is 10, his life is hanging by a dialysis line.
+And there are the medical vultures who see dollar signs and are stalling treatment.
 You’d fight like hell if your kid was in this situation.
 His parents did and got in trouble for it because deception was everywhere.
 Could this happen?
 Did it?
 You decide.

 Order now, Deception, Enright on Amazon.com.
-Ask your library to carry the book, I can supply copies for them.
+Ask your library to carry the book, it’s in the Ingram catalog.
 The ebook is in the library’s MN Writes, MN Reads collection, Indie Minnesota but hard to access.
 Are you connected with a book club?
 I can supply books, a study guide, and even visit your group.
 I’ve already done this and so far, conversations have been stimulating and emotions run high because who wants to think the people they trust will lie to make a buck.

 Reviews…